 What Have We Learned from a Decade of Manufacturing Enterprise Surveys in Africa?

-In the early 1990s the World Bank launched the Regional Program on Enterprise Development in several African countries, a key component of which was the collection of manufacturing firm-level data.
-In this paper the authors review the research based on the data sets generated by these and subsequent firm surveys in Africa, with a special view to what they think are the most important policy implications.
-The authors survey the research on the African business environment, focusing on market size, risk, access to credit, labor, and infrastructure.
-They cover the research on how firms choose to organize themselves and how firms do business.
-They review the research on firm performance, including firm growth, investment and technology acquisition, and exports.
-They conclude with an extended discussion of the policy lessons.
+In the early 1990s the World Bank launched the Regional Program on Enterprise Development (rped) in several African countries, a key component of which was to collect data on manufacturing firms.
+The data sets built by these and subsequent enterprise surveys in Africa generated considerable research.
+This article surveys the research on the African business environment, focusing on risk, access to credit, labor, and infrastructure, and on how firms organize themselves and do business.
+It reviews the research on enterprise performance, including enterprise growth, investment, and exports.
+The article concludes with a discussion of policy lessons.

 Suggested Citation: Suggested Citation